 Joseph petitioned his foreign spouse for permanent residence and is now preparing Form I-864 to sponsor her.
 Joseph was unemployed for the first six months of the year, but started working at a job on July 1 that pays an annual salary of $50,000.
 He does not expect to earn income from any other sources, and he is planning to work for this employer indefinitely.
 Joseph’s current individual annual income is $25,000 (not $50,000) because that is the amount of income he is anticipating earning in the current year (January through December).

 Pascual filed a petition to help his parents immigrate to the United States.
 His parents are now applying for an immigrant visa at the U.S. embassy, so he’s completing Form I-864, Affidavit of Support, for each parent.
 Pascual is a bartender who also has a graphic design business on the side.
 In determining his income, he can use his wages, tips and business income.
-If Pascual counts all of the tips he earns from bartending and counts the cash he get the graphic design, he would make enough to sponsor his parents.
-Unfortunately, Pascual has underreported this amount on previous years’ tax returns.
+If Pascual counts all of the tips he earns from bar tending and counts the cash he gets from graphic design jobs, he would make enough to sponsor his parents.
+Unfortunately, Pascual has under reported this amount on previous years’ tax returns.
 In fact, based on last year’s tax returns, Pascual would not qualify as a sponsor.
 In this Affidavit of Support sample case, Pascual may need to obtain a joint sponsor.
 Regardless, he should speak to an immigration attorney and tax professional that can help him through the current situation.

 The evidence that you submit for Form I-864 will vary significantly based on your answers in the form.
 CitizenPath provides detailed I-864 filing instructions based on your situation.
 (Note: The sample filing instructions linked above are for a specific case.
 Your case will likely include different requirements.)
 Our instructions will explain the exact items that you must submit with Form I-864, including examples.
 If you are preparing Form I-864 on your own, refer to the USCIS filing instructions.